ATOMIC EMISSION Formal Lab Report Guideline

 Page 4: Graph

-• Plot the calibration curve for your spectrophotometer: wavelength (in nm) versus scale reading, using the data in Table 1.
+• Plot the calibration curve for your spectrophotometer: wavelength versus scale reading, using the data in Table 1.

 • Give this graph a relevant title, including the spectrophotometer number (or letter).